mikesackett85/indigo/about.md

 <h2>About Me</h2>

 <p>Hey everyone!
 My name is Mike Sackett, welcome to my blog!
 I don't want to talk about myself too much here, so I'll keep this section short and sweet.
 First and foremost, I am a nerd!
-I am a Chrome OS and Linux (or GNU/Linux for those who prefer that term) enthusiast, casual programmer/web developer, tech buff, and overall just a super nice guy.
+I am also a huge Chrome OS and Linux (or GNU/Linux for those who prefer that term) fan, casual programmer/web developer, tech buff, and overall just a super nice guy.
 </p>

-<H3>Other Deets</H3>
+<H3>Other Details</H3>
 <ul>
 <li>I live in upstate New York with my wife, 2 dogs, and 2 cats</li>
 <li>I have a BS in Cybersecurity</li>